Flappy Jacob Prototype

 The feather and weight offer a challenging experience the way they are designed.
 Sometimes a weight is extremely helpful when you need to drop fast to avoid knocking into the walls.
 The feather can be beneficial when you need to float or glide through the walls.

-However, if you get one of these powerups at the wrong time, there is a chance you’ll die.
+If you get one of these powerups at the wrong time, there is a chance you’ll die.
 It does create some momentum in the game play but many times it equals death for the player.

 The shield is designed help the player along no matter what the situation is, allowing the player to destory walls.